Use ORCID (Open Researcher and Contributor ID) to associate a scholar with their scholarly works.

 Create an ORCID Account

-Create an ORCID account using a Johns Hopkins link to ORCID: https://orcid.johnshopkins.edu/secure/connect/?go
+Create an ORCID account using the Johns Hopkins ORCID Registry: https://orcid.johnshopkins.edu

-- Once signed in, update profile information, including educational history, work history and funding.
+Once ORCID is linked, access ORCID record to update profile information, including educational history, work history and funding.

 Add Works from Databases